ianbrucey/Funlynk-final/context-engine/epics/E05_Social_Interaction/database-schema.md

 # E05 Social Interaction - Database Schema

+> **⚠️ DEPRECATION NOTICE**: This document contains outdated schema for the traditional comment system.
+FunLynk has migrated to a **unified chat architecture** that replaces comments with conversations and messages.
+See `context-engine/domain-contexts/chat-architecture.md` for the current implementation.
+>
+> **Status**: This document is preserved for historical reference but should NOT be used for new development.
+The comment-related schemas below have been replaced by the chat system tables: `conversations`, `conversation_participants`, `messages`, and `message_reactions`.

 ## Schema Overview

 This document details the database schema extensions for social interaction features.
-While core tables exist from previous epics, this epic adds tables for comments, reactions, sharing, communities, and real-time social features.
+While core tables exist from previous epics, this epic adds tables for ~~comments~~ **conversations/messages** (see chat-architecture.md), reactions, sharing, communities, and real-time social features.

 ## Comment & Discussion System Schema